ids/cluster-builder/docs/advanced_swarm.md

 ![Advanced Swarm Overview](images/advanced-overview.png)

-With this configuration, the __cluster-control__ vm is connected to the private VLANs used by the swarm vm nodes.
-Direct access to the underlying swarm virtual machine nodes is not permitted from the external physical network.
-All management of the swarm nodes is done through the __cluster-control__ station.
+With this configuration, the __cluster-control__ vm is connected to the private VLANs used by the swarm virtual machine nodes.
+Direct access to the underlying vm nodes is not permitted from the external physical network.
+All management is done through the __cluster-control__ station.

 The private VLANs are implemented in the VMware ESX environment.